connecting

 Doi Tung Mountain and Mae Fah Luang Gardens and Villa

-the last residence of the late and beloved Princess Mother of the Late Majesty King Rama IX.
+The last residence of the late and beloved Princess Mother of the Late Majesty King Rama IX.
 A gorgeous place to visit and learn more about the Doi Tung Foundation which under Royal Patronage established sustainable agricultural and handicraft projects as an alternative to growing opium.

 Learn more from Travel Fish.org: Click Here.